UzayPoyraz/Unit_3/TELOS.md

 will be mine.

 ### O - Operational - How will the current operations support the change?
+The program I am developing does not having any other user than my client itself so a staff of trained people will be unnecessary.
+In addition, I will try to develope the program so it is not hard to comprehence how to use it.

 ### S - Scheduling - Can the project be done in time?
 If I put enough time on certain days to the program and have a good plan,